 “On day one, we will begin working on an impenetrable, physical, tall, powerful, beautiful southern border wall”.
-The rhetorical overture captured a political leitmotiv, and subsequently, Donald J. Trump hasn’t wavered.
-The initial comment – which appeared to be a hyperbolized metaphor extemporaneously pulled from the mystifying recesses of the 45th President’s intuition – has transformed into an imposing beacon of hope for his base, and a crude manifestation of exclusionary populism for others.
-On top of that, leveraging DACA extensions to suborn bilateral support for construction is, quite frankly, appalling.
+The rhetorical pledge captured a pivotal moment in time, and President Donald Trump hasn’t yet abdicated that assurance.
+The initial comment – which appeared to be a hyperbolized metaphor pulled from the recesses of the 45th President’s wildest fancies – has transformed into an imposing beacon of hope for his base, and a crude manifestation of exclusionary populism for others.
+On top of that, leveraging DACA extensions to suborn bilateral support for construction is, quite frankly, concerning.
 Moral outcry aside, the wall needs to be viewed in the context of what it purports to address: illegal immigration.
 It is arguably the cornerstone of Trump’s agenda, image, and appeal.
-As such, it’s worth considering whether the construction of a wall is the most cost-effective way of addressing the issue, as well as exploring the current nature of illegal immigration.
+As such, it’s worth seriously considering whether the construction of a wall is the most cost-effective way of addressing the issue, as well as exploring the current tenor of illegal immigration.

-To end the suspense, it’s far from a panacea, only acting to compound the blatantly generalized and ill-informed perception of illegal immigration, and the way in which it occurs.
+To end the suspense, it’s far from a panacea – instead, serving to compound the blatantly generalized and ill-informed perception of illegal immigration and the way in which it occurs.
 It warrants mentioning that estimated costs of the wall are scattered, and likely to be exceeded; with all the variables associated, such as the transportation and acquisition of materials and machinery, building processes, and continued maintenance requirements, the bottom line should be astronomical.
 The king of all deficit hawks, Paul Ryan, is probably waking up in cold sweats.

 Where does the recalibration begin?
 Statistically on the rise since 2007, legal immigrants overstaying their visas now exceed border-hoppers by 600,000.
 Moreover, illegal border crossings have diminished to a tenth of 2005 levels, and since 2014, overstays provide for two-thirds of the increase in illegal immigrants.
 For instance, California has 890,000 recognized overstays.
 A wall athwart Mexico doesn’t remedy that.
 None of this is to say that unauthorized entries don’t occur, but, given that the DHS wall projection lies at 22 billion USD over the next three years, could that level of spending be justified in light of only applying to half the illegal population, and an ever-dwindling one thereof?
 Can more localized measures not be pursued?
 Furthermore, an increasing portion of undocumented entries is attributed to South and Central Americans who willingly submit to authorities to request political asylum – fleeing violence, turmoil, and persecution – becoming ostensible refugees.
 With regards to reentry, an aspect Trump sought to stymy, it has already declined by a quarter over the last five years.
 An alarming rate, achieved without dystopian fortifications.